stingraze/quantum-qiskit-decision-web-crawler/README.md

 Visit: https://www.inspiresearch.io/en for search related products and more.

-Update: 2/28/2026 18:00PM - quantum-decision-crawler2.py is the latest version.
-It has more options.
+Update: 3/6/2026 19:07PM - quantum-decision-crawler3.py is the latest version.
+It has algorithm comparing benchmark mode.

 This project is a **recursive web crawler** that prioritizes which URL to crawl next using a **quantum-inspired decision pipeline** backed by **Qiskit**.
 It starts from `seeds.txt` (one URL per line), follows links up to a configurable depth, and runs multiple fetch/parse workers in parallel.